Small business payroll

 - The best option is to utilize the services of a payroll software for small business so you don’t have to worry about falling out of compliance.

-- Even better, signing up for Homebase and integrating your payroll process with a top provider will reduce the time and headache that comes with paying your team.
+- Even better, signing up for Homebase and letting us handle payroll for you will reduce the time and headache that comes with paying your team.

 How do I do payroll for my small business?